rahulbaburaj1/SMS-spam-classifier-Project/README.md

     calculate accuracy, precision, and recall
     calculate the confusion matrix
     Test the model with a new Sms/Email massage
+    Pickle model.

-The accuracy of our Naïve Bayes multinomial model is 99.01345291479821 %
+The accuracy of our Naïve Bayes multinomial model is

+    0.9939540507859734 %